Coronavirus Covid-19: Can smartphones help NZ stop spread?

 "In the end, the practical response is to say we need an up-scaled manual contact tracing system and a smartphone app as well."

-Verrall said there were a variety of similar apps around the world, "and it goes without saying that we would need to test such a system in New Zealand".
+Verrall said there were a variety of similar apps around the world "and it goes without saying that we would need to test such a system in New Zealand".

 "The ethical and privacy issues listed are also very important.
 To have maximum public health impact the app would have to be acceptable to most people with smartphones."